flavienbwk/apt-mirror-docker/README.md

 ## To know

-The Ubuntu archive mirror may **[update every 6 hours](https://wiki.ubuntu.com/Mirrors)** (4 times a day, timezone depending on mirror's location).
+An Ubuntu archive mirror may **[update every 6 hours](https://wiki.ubuntu.com/Mirrors)** (4 times a day, timezone depending on mirror's location).
 To avoid a bad sync, launch sync of your mirror ~15 minutes after midnight, 6am, noon or 6pm (consider mirror's timezone).

 That is to say your download time shoudln't exceed 6 hours to be safe : that's why I recommended using [a cloud provider](https://scaleway.com) for download and then retrieve it with `rsync` for example.